mariobox/mariosanchez.org/content/coding.md

 <h2>Certifications</h2>
   <p>
-    I regularly take coding and tech classes online.
+    &#127891; One of the most exciting aspects of web development, programming and data science is that you never stop learning.
+I follow a self-directed approach by regularly taking classes online.
 Here are some of my recent certifications:
   </p>
   <p>
     <i class="fab fa-python"></i> <a href="https://coursera.org/share/0168b3865fa7c7107114726e339d71a6">Django For Everybody</a> - 2021<br />